 HCCIG is a support network where implantees, potential implantees and parents of children with cochlear implants can exchange information and discuss all aspects of cochlear implants in a social environment.

 HCCIG is run by deaf people, for deaf people who use cochlear implants.
 We want to give independent peer support for those awaiting or considering cochlear implants.
 We also try to alleviate the isolation and social exclusion of deaf people with cochlear implants and their families.
-Finally, we liaise with different implant centres and audioligist departments in hospitals and manufacturers to promote awareness amongst the medical professionals and ourselves.
+Finally, we liaise with different implant centres and audiologist departments in hospitals and manufacturers to promote awareness amongst the medical professionals and ourselves.

-Our four basic aims are:
+Our three basic aims are:

 |To exchange information about how we cope with our implants and the effect they have on our lives|